How to live in the moment this Christmas

 Jot down what you’ve loved at the end of every day

-Journaling or making a note on your phone of what you’ve appreciated about each day of the festive period definitely beats struggling to remember it in January, when Christmas is already a distant memory.
+Making a note on your phone of what you’ve appreciated about each day definitely beats struggling to remember it in January.

 These notes-to-self could read something like: “I loved seeing my family today because I’ve been looking forward to it all year”, “I enjoyed reading the newspaper back-to-back because I never have time for that anymore” or “cooking brought me joy today as I got to try out a twist on the traditional turkey”.
 You get the idea!